And greetings, welcome back, ladies and gentlemen.

 And they say science isn't politicized.

-Hang on here with me, because it's somewhere in here.
+Hang on here with me because it's somewhere in here.

 It's not a big stack today.

-Uh it's uh it's about the Democrat.
+It's about the Democrat.

 Here it is.